caomanhhaipt/Extractive-Multi-document-Summarization/README.md

 ## Dataset

-We use a dataset DUC2007 that is a public dataset.
+We use a dataset DUC2007 that is a famous dataset for text summarization.

 ## Model